Finish this sentence: To me, creativity means….

 What type of projects do you do best?

 My best projects are those that don't involve paint!
 My nickname in the industry is NO SHADE.
-I'm not a decorative painter at all but I am a pretty good jewelry maker.
-I do love to create beautiful, shiny, glittery diamond like jewelry pieces, and I love the vintage look to beads and findings.
+I'm not a decorative painter at all but I am a pretty good jewellery maker.
+I do love to create beautiful, shiny, glittery diamond like jewellery pieces, and I love the vintage look to beads and findings.

 What would you consider to be your signature technique or tip?